Signs and Symptoms of GERD

 Though GERD symptoms can be uncomfortable, alarm symptoms are not typical of GERD and can signal additional, more severe health concerns.
 Consult a health care professional if you notice a change in your current symptoms or experience any of the following:

 • Difficulty swallowing or a feeling of trapped food in the chest

 • Bloody stools (tarry black or red)

 Click here to download a GERD symptoms tracker document that you can use to track your reflux symptoms.

 Risks Associated GERD

-GERD is a chronic disease and so treatment usually needs to be maintained on a long-term basis, even after symptoms have been brought under control.
+GERD is a chronic disease, and so treatment usually needs to be maintained on a long-term basis, even after symptoms are under control.

-Untreated GERD can sometimes result in serious damage to the esophagus.
-A narrowing (stricture) of the esophagus may occur from chronic scarring and an esophageal ulcer and bleeding may develop from repeated exposure to stomach acid.
+Untreated GERD can sometimes result in severe damage to the esophagus.
+A narrowing (stricture) of the throat may occur from chronic scarring, and an esophageal ulcer and bleeding may develop from repeated exposure to stomach acid.

-Some patients with prolonged, uncontrolled GERD may have Barrett’s esophagus, a condition that results in changes to the esophageal lining which increase the risk of developing esophageal cancer.
+Some patients with prolonged, uncontrolled GERD may develop Barrett’s esophagus, a condition that results in changes to the esophageal lining which increase the risk of developing esophageal cancer.

 These resources were made possible through a partnership between Medtronic and CDHF